 Georgia Woods, CIO of Canada Life points out that migrating to the cloud allows for smoother, more rapid scaling and prevents against vulnerability to crisis.

-But Peter Sweers, CTO of Interac, noted that moving to a cloud-only model may not be practical for all businesses.
+But Peter Sweers, CTO of Interac, notes that a cloud-only model may not be practical for all businesses.
 That’s particularly true when it comes to security.

 Tip #4: Corporate Culture Will Dictate Success

 The CIO has a vital role to play on advising and advocating for innovation, but, of course, there needs to be a willingness form the overall organization to invest in new ideas and, importantly, a culture to support innovation.

 Tatjana Lalkovic, CIO of Economical Insurance feels the pandemic has given us a head start on building new cultures that work in a solution-based and optimistic mindset.
 All we need to do is make sure we don’t backslide into overly conservative ways of thinking.

 “For many IT shops, “80% of time and money is spent on maintenance rather than innovation,” says Michael.